Tax planning should be done on a regular basis throughout the year, but if you’ve been busy here are some tips to get your 2019 tax savings in order!

 MOTOR VEHICLE LOG BOOK

-Ensure that you have kept an accurate and complete Motor Vehicle Log Book for at least a 12-week period.
-The start date for the 12-week period must be on or before 30 June 2018.
-You should make a record of your odometer reading as at 30 June 2018, and keep all receipts/invoices for motor vehicle expenses.
+It’s easy work to claim for your Log Book, but only if you’ve ensured that you have kept an accurate and complete Motor Vehicle Log Book for at least a 12-week period.
+And that starting date for that 12-week period must be on or before the 30th of June 2019.

-An alternative (with no log book needed) is to simply claim up to 5,000 business kilometres (based on a reasonable estimate) using the cents per km method.
+Another alternative (with no log book needed) is to simply claim up to 5,000 business kilometers (based on a reasonable estimate of travel for the financial year) using the cents per km method.

 TOOLS OF TRADE / FBT EXEMPT ITEMS

 The purchase of Tools of Trade and other FBT exempt items for Employees can be an effective way to buy equipment with a tax benefit.

 Items that can be packaged include Handheld/Portable Tools of Trade, Computer Software, Notebook Computers, Personal Electronic Organisers, Digital Cameras, Briefcases, Protective Clothing, and Mobile Phones.

 If you’re not reimbursed by your employer, you can claim this as a deduction in this years tax!

 You can purchase these items at any time, but be aware that you should buy these items before the 30th of June 2019.

 If possible, arrange for the receipt of Investment Income (e.g., interest on Term Deposits) and the Contract Date for the sale of Capital Gains assets, to occur AFTER the 30th of June 2019.